 All students are unique in how they learn, their interests, their career goals, and so much more.
 Why cast an assessment blanket over every student, especially if the learning experience is personalized by way of student choice?

 Give students input on how they are evaluated.
-If you would like to give a formative assessment, consider offering a few options, each requiring a different skill set than the other.
+If you would like to give a formative assessment for self-directed learning, consider offering a few options, each requiring a different skill set than the other.
 Let students choose which assessment to complete.

 Students can also generate their own assessments.
-Because my student's PBL projects are so personalized, their rubrics are as well, so they create their own with relevant and personalized criteria or evaluation categories.
+Because my student's self-directed project-based learning experiences are so personalized, their rubrics are as well, so they create their own rubrics with relevant and personalized criteria or evaluation categories.

 8. Organize and lead conferences.

 Self-directed conferences are great for encouraging quality work, promoting autonomy, building planning and organizational skills, and so much more.

 Your students will become accustomed to making their own choices about their learning path and organizing and leading their own experiences.
 Leading their own parent/teacher conferences, then, should be a piece of cake in time.